Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

     1. Exit the **False activities** box of the **If condition** by clicking on  **Main canvas** in the upper left corner If you have gotten this far, awesome!
 Thank you!
 Save your changes!
 You are done with your first pipeline!

 To actually run the pipeline, we will start building our Orchestrator pipeline.
-An Orchestrator pipeline is the main pipeline that links together large flows of activities.
+An Orchestrator pipeline is the main pipeline that coordineate the flow of all pipeline activities, including calling other pipelines.
 ### Configure the Orchestrator Pipeline Part 1 - Invoke Pipeline to load from World Wide Importers to Fabric Lakehouse
 We will now start building the Orchestrator pipeline which will kickoff the pipeline to create or load each table from the World Wide Importers Database to the Fabric Lakehouse.
 When you are finished with Part 1, your Orchestrator Pipeline will look like this: ![orchestrator-1](images/orchestrator-1.jpg)
 1. Create a new Data Pipeline called **orchestrator Load WWI to Fabric**